 With UNM, Williams oversees UNM’s external departments including ticketing, marketing, communications and licensing.
 Williams also oversees several sports including football and men’s basketball.
-He also handles many of the day-to-day duties of the athletic dpeartment.
+He also handles many of the day-to-day duties of the athletic department.

 Williams is a veteran of over 30 years in collegiate athletics, and he brings a wide variety of experience, not only at all levels of collegiate athletics, but also in duties.
 His career has included 13 years as a Division II Athletic Director and 20 years in upper level administration as well as 10 years as a collegiate coach.